rmludwig/frontend-nanodegree-mobile-portfolio/Readme.txt

 TESTING INSTRUCTIONS
-  - To test the main index.tml load it in your browser and run timeoine in dev tools.
-Also the google pagespeed insights site can be used one you set up a local web server to host the page and create the ngrok tunnel.
+  - To test the main index.html load it in your browser and run timeline in dev tools.
+  - To test index.html with google pagespeed insights site ....

+  can be used one you set up a local web server to host the page and create the ngrok tunnel.

+REFERENCES
+  * Udacity course material
+  * Google developer documentation
+  * An article on node list and get/selector speed at http://www.nczonline.net/blog/2010/09/28/why-is-getelementsbytagname-faster-that-queryselectorall/
+  * Udacity/Piazza forums
+  * Node.js documentation
+  * gulp.js documentation
+  * Rabbit & Udacity Coffee, Coach, & Code sessions.
+  * Github and the udacity/fend-office-hours documentation (recommended by coaches)

 RICH's NOTES